 by Robert K. Wysock

 This comprehensive book on project management has been considered a standard for both professionals and academics.
-Readers will learn an approach to project management which recognizes the project environment and how smoothly can it be adopted.
+Readers will learn an approach to project management that recognizes the project environment and how smoothly it can be adopted.

 This book is ideal for instructors, students, and active project managers as it includes updated case studies and exercises with detailed analysis and solutions:

 - It serves as a comprehensive resource for project management practitioners, instructors, and students.